ruby/www.ruby-lang.org/en/news/_posts/2018-05-31-ruby-2-6-0-preview2-released.md

 Ruby 2.6 introduces `RubyVM::AST` module.

-This module has `parse` method which parses a given string and returns AST (Abstract Syntax Tree) nodes, and `parse_file` method which parses a given file and returns AST nodes.
+This module has `parse` method which parses a given ruby code of string and returns AST (Abstract Syntax Tree) nodes, and `parse_file` method which parses a given ruby code file and returns AST nodes.

 `RubyVM::AST::Node` class is also introduced you can get location information and children nodes from `Node` objects.
-This feature is experimental, so compatibility is not guaranteed.
+This feature is experimental.
+Compatibility of the structure of AST nodes are not guaranteed.

 ## New Features